-I recently attended a stage production of Circus 1903, a variety show featuring turn-of-the-century circus acts.
+Experiencing stumbles and setbacks can teach us a lot about ourselves – a lot about being a leader.
+I was reflecting on a stage production of Circus 1903 I attended several years ago.
+It was a variety show featuring turn-of-the-century circus acts.
 The audience enjoyed heart-stopping performances from high-wire artists, aerialists, contortionists, and acrobats from around the world.
 (While this isn’t intended to be a review, I can highly recommend the show!)

 Despite the sophistication and stakes associated with the ‘tricks’, each performance went off without so much as a stumble…. until the acrobatic brothers from Italy took the stage.
 Brother #1 laid on his back, legs straight up with his feet in the air; and his feet became the platform that Brother #2 flipped on and around for several ooh- and ahh-inspiring minutes.